New!

 On Demand Webinar

 Audiologists play a vital role in the evaluation and management of individuals who have experienced a traumatic brain injury (TBI).
-This on demand webinar (available beginning December 9, 2023) will discuss the special considerations for testing and managing auditory and vestibular concerns of adult patients with TBI.
-The speakers will discuss comprehensive audiometry, auditory processing, and vestibular testing as well as share strategies for working with adults with TBI and resources you can pass on to your patients.
+This on demand webinar discusses the special considerations for testing and managing auditory and vestibular concerns of adult patients with TBI.
+The speakers discuss comprehensive audiometry, auditory processing, and vestibular testing as well as share strategies for working with adults with TBI and resources you can pass on to your patients.

 Format(s):